Skip to Content

 LGBTQ events in Buenos Aires

-As well as having one of the best gay prides in Latin America, Buenos Aires has a few other gay events worth checking out, all of which take place in November:
+As well as having one of the best gay pride events in Latin America, Buenos Aires has a few other gay events worth checking out, all of which take place in November:

 • Asterisco Film Festival: the city's LGBTIQ film festival takes place in early November.
 It showcases the best movies about diversity and unites both filmmakers and activists.